mailgun/kafka-pixy/README.md

  Parameter | Opt | Description
 -----------|-----|------------------------------------------------------
- proxy     | yes | The name of a proxy to produce to.
-By default the proxy that is mentioned first in the config file is used. topic     |     | The name of a topic to produce to. group     | yes | The name of a consumer group.
+ cluster   | yes | The name of a cluster to operate on.
+By default the cluster mentioned first in the `proxies` section of the config file is used. topic     |     | The name of a topic to produce to. group     | yes | The name of a consumer group.
 By default returns data for all known consumer groups subscribed to the topic.